Seasonal Programs

 Are lunches provided?

-No. Please pack a nut-free snack and lunch each day.
+Lunch and snacks are ONLY provided for our Micro Blazers.
+For all other programs, please pack a nut-free snack and lunch each day.
 Many parents set up a resort charge linked to their child’s pass to make buying lunch easier.
-Learn more here:

 How to set up a resort charge